bitnami/charts/bitnami/opensearch/README.md

 ### To 15.0.0

-From this version onwards, Elasticsearch container components are now licensed under the [Elastic License](https://www.elastic.co/licensing/elastic-license) that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).
+From this version onwards, Opensearch container components are now licensed under the [Open License](https://www.open.co/licensing/open-license) that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).

 Also, from now on, the Helm Chart will include the X-Pack plugin installed by default.